Meduzz/fuck.js/README.md

 - [ ] Add rant about modern frontend development.
 - [x] Add examples.
 See [Todo example](https://github.com/Meduzz/fuck.js-todo-example)
 - [ ] Add tests.
 I was bummed when I could not use my standard scala goto test-tool tbh!
-- [ ] Find/Build a hyperscript &/| pug template thingie to use with views, scalatags are way to tedious to use.
+- [x] Find/Build a hyperscript &/| pug template thingie to use with views, scalatags are way to tedious to use.
 - [ ] The current way of remounting tags, prolly leaks memory in terms of eventHandlers that never unsubscribed, this should be investigated.
 - [ ] Find a better way to rip data from inputfields, into events THEY trigger.
 To be used with Component.trigger methods.
-- [ ] Get some kind of vdom solution, so we dont have to repaint all of the components on update().
+- [x] Get some kind of vdom solution, so we dont have to repaint all of the components on update().

 ## Current drawbacks.

-1. Templates ie. view:Node in components are tedious to setup and design.
+1. Templates ie. view:Node in components are tedious to setup and design (improved by the vdom feature).
 2. Callbacks from DOM into component does not have a good way to dig out the relevant data, instead you kind of have to listen onkeyup and wait for a keyCode == 13 and then querySelector the value.
 3. No tests!
 Oo until I find time to invest in a test-tool for this...
-4. Repainting a component, means repainting ALL of the components html.
-Should get better with a vdom.
+4. Repainting a component, means repainting ALL of the components html (improved by the vdom feature).